qassat/PPG-Reconstruction-UNet-TCN/README.md

 This repository provides the dataset and model description associated with the paper:

-**“Reconstruction and Denoising of Photoplethysmography Signals using Temporal Convolutional UNet”**
+**“Reconstruction and Denoising of Photoplethysmography Signals using hybrid Temporal Convolutional UNet”**

 ## Repository Contents